atolab/zenoh-web/content/docs/manual/user-password.md

 When using such configuration, the client will use the provided **user** and **password** to authenticate against any peer or router.

-Let's assume that the above configuration is then saved with the name *client.conf*.
+Let's assume the above configuration is then saved with the name *client.conf*.

 ## Router or peer configuration